waibel-123/PSManalysis/README.md

 8. In this step, select protein family contaminants instead
 9. Filter for queries with pep_expect > significance threshold
 10. Copy and paste query number with leading column entry for "Anchored_contams"
-11. Loop up information on queries as in step 11 above
+11. Look up information on queries as in step 11 above
 12. Save file as .csv

 ## Step 3) Remove Anchored IDs from Proto-Unassigned in R script "Remove.R"